VicciMahi/100-Days-Of-Code/log.md

 Day 6: January 8, 22

 **Today's Progress**: Created a dead link, and nested the an Anchor element within a paragraph.

+Day 7: January 9, 22

+**Today's Progress: Turned an image into a link.